geotrellis/geotrellis.github.com/glossary/index.md

 * #### Local Operations
+A class of [Map Alebra](#Map_Algebra) operations in which two or more data sets are combined on a cell-by-cell basis, applying a mathematical function to generate a new map layer.

 * #### Map Algebra
 A formal system describing various functions and processes that can be used to manipulate geospatial data.
 Originally developed by C. Dana Tomlin, Map Algebra is both a computation language and a general system for combining and transforming geospatial data by decomposing data and data processing into basic building blocks that can be recomposed with great flexibility.
 Map Algebra operations are usually organized into [Local](#local_operations), [Focal](#focal_operations) and [Zonal](#zonal_operations) operations.
 While not explicitly limited to [raster](#raster) data, it is most commonly associated with manipulation of [raster](#raster) data sets.
-Map Algebra was first published as Tomlin's PhD thesis and then as Geographic Information Systems and Cartographic Modeling, a Prentice-Hall book published in 1990.
-A revised version of the book, GIS and Cartographic Modeling was released by Esri Press in 2012.
+Map Algebra was first published as Tomlin's PhD thesis and then as [Geographic Information Systems and Cartographic Modeling](http://www.amazon.com/Geographic-Information-Systems-Cartographic-Modeling/dp/0133509273), a Prentice-Hall book published in 1990.
+A revised version of the book, [GIS and Cartographic Modeling](http://www.amazon.com/GIS-Cartographic-Modeling-Dana-Tomlin/dp/158948309X/) was released by Esri Press in 2012.

 * #### Manhattan Distance